EMBL-EBI-TSI/cpa-instance/test/README.md

     YWRtaW46cGFzc3dvcmQ=

 ### Run a test collection
-Test can be run using `newman` command line, syntax:
+The test can be run using `newman` command line, syntax:

     newman run -e env.json collection-name.postman_collection